Monzama/Monzama/README.md

 - 🛠️  **What I build:**
   • Security-focused tools and automation scripts
   • GIS & spatial-analysis experiments (QuadTrees, GridFiles, shadow mapping)
+  • A bit of AI

 - 💡  **How I work:**
   Research-driven, detail-oriented, and never afraid to lift the hood on complex systems—whether that’s optimizing data structures or debugging network configs.

 - 🌱  **Currently exploring:**
   • Cloud-native security (IaC scanning, policy as code)
-  • Open-source contributions in cybersecurity tooling
+  • Automation integration in current role

 - 🚀  **Fun facts:**
   • Built a cottage water system and a garage from the ground up
   • DIY car maintenance addict
-  • Coffee fuels my commit history ☕

 > **Let’s connect.** If you see something interesting (or broken!) in my repos, open an issue or drop a PR—collaboration is the best part of coding.